Diseases & Conditions

 Your doctor will likely ask questions regarding any signs or symptoms of infection, such as fever or chills.
 Prepatellar bursitis caused by an infection requires a different treatment plan.

 During the physical examination, your doctor will inspect your affected knee and compare it to your healthy knee.
-He or she will palpate your knee checking for tenderness, and will also assess the range of motion in your knee and whether pain prevents you from bending it.
+They will examine your knee, checking for tenderness, and will also assess the range of motion in your knee and whether pain prevents you from bending it.

 - X-rays.
 X-rays provide clear pictures of bone.
-Your doctor may order them to make sure there is not a fracture that is causing your symptoms.
+Your doctor may order them to make sure there is not a fracture or other bony problem that is causing your symptoms.

 - Other imaging tests.
-Computed tomography (CT) and magnetic resonance imaging (MRI) scans, and ultrasound may be obtained to check for other soft tissue injury.
+The diagnosis of bursitis is usually made on physical examination, but computerized tomography (CT) and magnetic resonance imaging (MRI) scans may be ordered to check for other soft tissue injury.

 - Aspiration.
-If your doctor is concerned about the possibility of infection, he or she may aspirate (draw fluid with a needle) the bursa and send this sample to the lab for analysis.
+If your doctor is concerned about the possibility of infection, they may aspirate (draw fluid with a needle) from the bursa and send this sample to the lab for analysis.

 Nonsurgical treatment is usually effective as long as the bursa is simply inflamed and not infected:

-- Rest.
-Discontinue activities that worsen symptoms.
+- Activity modification.
+Avoid the activities that worsen symptoms.
 Substitute another activity until the bursitis clears up.
-Low impact exercise, such as cycling, is a good option.
+Low-impact exercise, such as cycling or using the elliptical machine, is a good option.

 - Ice.
 Apply ice at regular intervals 3 or 4 times a day for 20 minutes at a time.
 Each session should reduce swelling considerably if the knee is also being rested.